dominiksta/mvui/packages/docs/content/docs/ui5.md

 them to enterprise customers, which usually expect stability and long term support.

 Are they the prettiest components in the world?
-Arguably no. But they fit the intended use case of mvui very well: Projects that are specifically built to require minimal long term maintenance.
+Arguably no. But they fit the intended use case of Mvui very well: Projects that are specifically built to require minimal long term maintenance.
 They are also much more feature complete than most component libraries: They have dark mode support, high contrast themes for accesibility, right-to-left language support, many responsive components (like a menu that looks like a right-click menu on